raghsonlinedotcom/php-task-manager-spa-local-storage/ReadMe.md

 	2. Restore Tasks: Click “Restore Tasks” to fetch tasks from tasks.txt and populate them.
 	3. File Sync: Include tasks.txt in the GitHub repository for portability.

+### Enhancement
+	1. When tasks are backed up, the PHP script calculates the full file path using `__DIR__`.
+	2. The server response now includes the filePath.
+	3. The client-side JavaScript reads the filePath from the response and displays it in the confirmation alert.

 ## Usage

 	1. Enter a task in the input field and click “Add Task.”